hörbert pcb v2.0

 Microprocessor

-We use the largest ESP32-WROVER module with 16MB flash to have enough space for future extensions.
-The ESP32-WROVER module provides WiFi (2.4GHz), Bluetooth (BLE and Classic) via a built-in antenna.
+We are using the largest ESP32-WROVER module with 16MB Flash to have enough space for future expansions.
+The ESP32-WROVER module provides WiFi (2.4GHz), Bluetooth (BLE and Classic) through a built-in antenna.
 We use an i2c bus with 400KHz for communication on the PCB.

 ESP32 WROVER-E